 Fibromyalgia can be painful enough, but pregnancy will amplify the already persistent pain, stomach issues, achy joints, and chronic fatigue.
 This can make any woman (and their loved ones) feel helpless.
 Healing options are limited while pregnant, but there are options for relief with fibromyalgia and pregnancy.

-This article first appeared in The Fibromyalgia Magazine, February 2018.
-Get the digital copy of the magazine from Pocketmags.
+This article first appeared in The Fibromyalgia Magazine in February 2018.

 My Reality of Fibromyalgia and Pregnancy

 Having children of my own was once only a dream for me.
 From the time I started puberty, I had issues with my reproductive organs.
-Occurrences of ovarian cysts became more regular than my menstrual cycle by the time I was 12, and by 20 I was told by numerous medical professionals that pregnancy was simply not in my future.
+Occurrences of ovarian cysts became more regular than my menstrual cycle by the time I was 12.
+By 20, I was told by numerous medical professionals that pregnancy was not in my future.

 It was disappointing to be told at a young age that I wouldn’t experience pregnancy or have children of my own.
-Of course, since I was young, I diverted my attention elsewhere and drowned my sorrow of this loss any way I could.
-Besides, I thought, if I am meant to have children during my life, then I will.
+Of course, since I was young, I diverted my attention elsewhere and drowned my sorrow of this loss in any way I could.
+Besides, if I am meant to have children during my life, I will.
 Somehow or another.

 Fibromyalgia Plus Pregnancy Equals Painful

-Fast forward to today and my life is full of kiddos!
+Fast forward to today, and my life is full of kiddos!
 My husband and I have four children, each of whom was unplanned.
-By unplanned, I mean I was told I could not carry children of my own and yet I became pregnant four times.
-Each pregnancy was different and the children are just the same – unique in their own individual ways.
-Despite how different each pregnancy was, one thing that was the same throughout each of them: the pain.
+By unplanned, I mean I was told I could not carry children of my own, and yet I became pregnant four times.
+Each pregnancy was different, and the children were just the same – unique in their ways.
+Despite how different each pregnancy was, one thing that was the same throughout each of them was the pain.

 Tips for Fibromyalgia and Pregnancy